BACK

 Also known as the Old Line State, Maryland is a Mid-Atlantic state on the Chesapeake Bay.
 It is known as much for its urban areas as it is for its seaports and fishing industry.
 Some of the largest cities in Maryland include Baltimore, Columbia, and Germantown.

-According to data from IBISWorld, real estate, rental, and leasing was the most profitable sector and contributed the most to its GDP in 2023, making an overview of its housing market very worthwhile.
+According to data from IBISWorld, real estate, rental, and leasing was the most profitable sector and contributed the most to its GDP in 2025, with a growth of nearly 2% in 2025, making an overview of its housing market very worthwhile.
 Maryland housing market predictions indicate that economic uncertainty, low inventory, and rising home prices will continue to shape the market.

 Experts in the same article predicted that interest rates that were approaching 8% at the end of 2023 would stabilize by the second half of the year but remain over 6%.
-According to Zillow, this prediction has come true, as interest rates in Maryland have stabilized at 6.72%, five basis points below the national average of 6.77%.
-Based on these changes, the housing market in Maryland may be expected to stabilize on other fronts as well.
+According to Zillow, this prediction has stayed true even as we head into 2026, as interest rates in Maryland have stabilized at 6.125%.
+Based on these changes, the housing market in Maryland is be expected to be stable on other fronts as well.

 Maryland Housing Market Trends